Antique Edwardian old cut diamond and opal cluster pendant 15 carat gold

 Gemstones: old cut diamond 4.98x4.68mm, rose cut diamonds x12, opals x12

-The diamond in the centre has a very symmetrical cut and smaller cullet, more reminiscent of an OEC than an old mine cut, however the shape is square with rounded corners, so I would refer to it as an old cushion cut.
-It has a hint of warmth to the colour, but this may pull from the yellow gold bar that passes behind it at present.
+The diamond in the centre has a very symmetrical cut and open cullet, more reminiscent of an OEC than an old mine cut, however the shape is square with rounded corners, so I would refer to it as an old cushion cut.
+It has a very slight hint of warmth to the colour.
 It is eye clean and bright.